RamtinAsef/ramtinasef/content/posts/follow-up-on-first-post.md

 +++

 So yesterday, I uploaded my first post with the title 'My First Post.'
+Not only that, I had my static site running, had a repository backing it up and a ci/cd setup up.

-All in all, it took me 30 minutes, following a 10-minute YouTube tutorial on how to set up my own static site using:
+All in all, it took me only approximately 30 minutes, following a 10-minute YouTube tutorial on how to set up my own static site using:

 * Github
     * Repository